Professional Activities

 Web Design

-I am currently responsible for the upkeep of the Lila D Bunch Library website (http://library.belmont.edu).
-I have been responsible for this site since August of 2006.
+I was responsible for the upkeep of the Lila D Bunch Library website (http://library.belmont.edu) from August 2006 to August 2019.

 Full CV available upon request